 If you’re anything like us, you probably make resolutions and goals at the beginning of each year.
 If you’re like almost everyone in the entire world, you’ve scrapped those ideas before spring break.

-You don’t have to fall into that same old trap when setting goals for your garden.
+You don’t have to fall into that same old trap when setting your garden goals for a new year.
 Creating the garden of your dreams doesn’t have to be an overwhelming or daunting task.
 Keep reading to learn steps for successfully planning and creating the garden your New Year’s goals describe.

 Clarify Your Reasons